 - First soak the coffee seeds in water for 24 hours.

-- Then sow the seeds in damp, but well-draining, sand.
+- Then sow the seeds in damp, but well-draining, sand and cover with a layer of sand.

 - Germination in 3 – 6 months, but can take longer.